FormuLearn/Symantex/docs/Symantex/advanced.md

 # But you can bind it explicitly:
 custom = {"f": sp.Function("f", real=True)}
 exprs = sx.to_sympy("f(x)=0", extra_locals=custom)

 ```

 ## Switching provider/model

+> **Note**: As of now, only openai and gpt-4o-mini are supported.
+This will be updated in future versions.

 ```python
 sx = Symantex(provider="openai", model="gpt-4o-mini")   # default